 So, we have come up with a smart solution to test a bootable USB flash drive or bootable Windows ISO file without setting virtual machines.

-MobaLiveCD is a free program that enables you test a bootable ISO image file or bootable USB drive with a few mouse clicks.
-It’s a portable application and doesn’t require an installation as well.
+MobaLiveCD is a free program that enables you to test a bootable ISO image file or bootable USB drive with a few mouse clicks.
+It’s a portable application and doesn’t require installation as well.
 The application uses an excellent emulator called “Qemu” to make it happen.

 How to use MobaLiveCD to test your bootable ISO file or bootable USB drive:

 Step 1: Download and run MobaLiveCD portable application with admin rights.

 Step 2: On the main screen, click Run the Live USB button to test the bootable USB flash drive or click Run the LiveCD button to test the bootable ISO image file.
 Click the appropriate option and browse to the ISO file or USB drive.

 Step 3: MobaLiveCD allows you to test ISO file or USB drive without creating a virtual disk image as well.
 When you are prompted with Do you want to create a hard disk image for your virtual machine prompt, click “No” button to start the emulator without the virtual disk.